 Gun Control Network, The RSPCA, Cats Protection, other organisations and individuals are calling for similar legislation in England and Wales after 300,000+ members of the public petitioned in favour of airgun licensing.
 The Government launched a consultation followed by a further consultation but as a result of responses, the overwhelming majority of which came from members of the shooting community, they concluded not to license airguns in England and Wales.

 Border Force and National Crime Agency

-We are aware of three reports in December 2022 relating to the above:
+We are not aware of any reports in December 2023 relating to the above.

 Sentences and Convictions